 Borrow items from the Library itself or request them from another library.

 Anyone aged 16 years or above with an address in Sweden is welcome to register as a user.
+To activate your account you must come to the library with valid identification.
 If you are unable to come to the Library, you can request loans remotely via your local library.

 We work with the Stockholm University Library and the Department of Media Studies at Stockholm University.
 Course literature may only be borrowed by registered students at Stockholm University.
 All literature can be found in our catalogue, Primo.